Is Pre-Workout Causing Bloating? (5 Ways to Get Rid of It)

 Published by Benedict Ang, CPT, PN1-NC | Staff Writer & Senior Coach

-Last updated: March 20, 2024
+Last updated: September 16, 2024

 Our content is meticulously researched and reviewed by an expert team of fact checkers and medical professionals.
 They ensure accuracy, relevance, and timeliness using the latest reputable sources, which are cited within the text and listed at the end of the article.
 Before publication and upon significant updates, we confirm factual accuracy, committed to providing readers with well-informed content.
 Learn more.

-As a personal trainer with over ten years of experience, I’ve heard some of my clients complain about bloating after taking pre-workouts.
+As a personal trainer with years of experience, I've encountered clients who complain about bloating after taking pre-workouts.
+Collaborating with my dietitian, we've uncovered the reasons and compiled the information into this article.

 Quick Summary